JMuy/hello-world/README.md

 # hello-world
 the first try of github
-gg mi made something wrong on this
+gg mi made something wrong on this。